Scan Science and Technology

 The Experts below are selected from a list of 306 Experts worldwide ranked by ideXlab platform

-Xianguo Li – 1st expert on this subject based on the ideXlab platform
+Xianguo Li – One of the best experts on this subject based on the ideXlab platform.

 A three-dimensional agglomerate model for the cathode catalyst layer of PEM fuel cellsJournal of Power Sources, 2008Co-Authors: Xianguo LiAbstract: